dittowords/ditto-react/README.md

 <Ditto textId={textId} variables={{ numItems: 0 }} count={0}/> // The cart contains no items
 ```

-The `count` prop is indexed to the following plural keys
+The `count` prop is indexed to the following plural keys:
 | Plural Form | count |
 | ---- | ---- |
 | zero | 0 |